sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tooltip.md

 Tooltip adds short supplementary text to one real button or link.
 Wrap the trigger, provide the text, and keep the trigger's semantics and Tailwind classes where they are visible.

 Klean supplies the accessible description, hover and keyboard behavior, collision-safe placement, Escape dismissal, touch behavior, and cleanup.
+The supplementary text never captures pointer actions from the application beneath it.
 There are no trigger IDs, compound components, providers, visual variants, or configuration ceremony.

 <KleanPreview id="tooltip-source" :source="tooltipSource" filename="Tooltip.vue">
   <template #preview>